Shaolan Li, Ph.D.

 Dr. Shaolan Li joined the School of Electrical and Computer Engineering as an Assistant Professor in 2019.
 He received his B.Eng. degree with highest honor from the Hong Kong University of Science and Technology (HKUST) in 2012, and the Ph.D. degree from the University of Texas (UT) at Austin in 2018, all in electrical engineering.
 Prior to joining GaTech, he was a post-doctoral fellow in the Department of Electrical and Computer Engineering at UT Austin from 2018-2019.
 He also held intern positions in Broadcom Ltd. in Sunnyvale, California, and NXP in Tempe, Arizona during 2013-2014.

-Dr. Li serves on the Technical Program Committee of the IEEE Custom Integrated Circuits Conference (CICC), the ACM/IEEE Design Automation Conference (DAC) and session chair on the International Midwest Symposium on Circuits and Systems (MWSCAS).
-He is the recipient of the IEEE Solid-State Circuit Society Predoctoral Achievement Award in 2018.
+Dr. Li serves on the Technical Program Committees of the IEEE Custom Integrated Circuits Conference (CICC) since 2021, and the ACM/IEEE Design Automation Conference (DAC) from 2020 – 2022.
+He is an Associate Editor for IET Electronics Letters and a Guest Editor for IEEE Journal of Solid-State Circuits.
+He is the recipient of the NSF Early Career Award and NIH (NIBIB) Trailblazer Award in 2023, and the IEEE Solid-State Circuit Society Predoctoral Achievement Award in 2018.
 He also received the HKUST Academic Achievement Medal in 2012 and the UT Austin Cockrell School of Engineering Fellowship in 2017, respectively.
-He is a member of the IEEE Solid-State Circuit Society and the IEEE Circuits and Systems Society.
+He chairs the IEEE Atlanta SSCS/CASS Joint Chapter.

 Xitie Zhang (co-advised with Prof. Levent Degertekin)